Welcome to Blue Marble, a True Virtual University

 I am developing Blue Marble University to be the kind of affordable education institution that my son can be proud to attend in his college years.
 I am developing this institution not just for everyone else, but for my own family.
 As Steve Jobs said: “We didn’t build the Mac (computer) for anybody else.
 We built it for ourselves.
 We were the group of people who were going to judge whether it was great or not….We just wanted to build the best thing we could build.”
 [Interview, Playboy Magazine, February 1, 1985].
 And so, I want to build the best new education model I can, for my own family to use, and hopefully others may want to join us at Blue Marble as well.

 In order to have the freedom to offer exciting, dynamic, and career oriented programs, and I mean freedom from regulatory interference, our institution has been formed overseas as an international educational institution.
 Like other “foreign” education sought to be used in the USA, our doctoral degrees are generally accepted in the USA based on being equivalent to degrees from regionally accredited colleges and universities, as determined by a professional foreign educational credentials review agency.

 The tuition at Blue Marble University is $2,950 USD per year with a payment plan, or $2,700 USD per year if paid in advance in a lump sum.

 Please review our exciting new programs and the cutting edge degrees that we offer.
 And come join us as we explore new pathways toward fulfilling, useful, and affordable education.

 Walter P. Drake, JD, PhD

 Dr. Drake’s background is in biomedical science and law.
 He is developing Blue Marble University to be a highly regarded virtual university offering new and unique programs internationally at a modest cost, with delivery of the educational content solely online.
 He serves as Director of Blue Marble University.
-Click Here for Dr. Drake’s Curriculum Vitae 2016.
+Click HERE for the CV of Walter P. Drake.